[All details about this school can be found online at https://www.nengo.ai/summer-school]

 - use a variety of single cell models within a large-scale model

 - and much more…

-If you have any questions about the school or the application process, please contact Peter Blouw (email@example.com).
-The school is also partly supported by ONR and ABR, Inc. We look forward to hearing from you!
+If you have any questions about the school or the application process, please contact Peter Blouw (firstname.lastname@example.org).
+The school is partially supported by Applied Brain Research, Inc. We look forward to hearing from you!